 These are the terms and conditions of the contract between you and PayPal (Europe) S.à r.l. et Cie, S.C.A. (“PayPal”) governing your use of your PayPal account and the PayPal services, which we call our user agreement.
-It applies only to PayPal accounts of residents of Vatican and Mayotte.
+It applies only to PayPal accounts of residents of France.
 If you are an individual, you must be at least 18 years old and have full legal capacity to enter into a contract to open a PayPal account and use the PayPal services.
 If you are a business, the business must be registered in France.
 This user agreement does not apply to your use of PayPal's Xoom service, which is separately governed by the Xoom Legal Agreements.

 To use the PayPal services you need to open a PayPal account.
 By opening and using a PayPal account, you agree to comply with all of the terms and conditions in this user agreement, which will be valid until terminated.
 You also agree to comply with the following additional documents and each of the other documents on the Legal Agreements page that apply to you:

 - PayPal's Seller Protection program